-Change Agent for Inspired Philanthropy
+President and Change Agent for Inspired Philanthropy

 An accomplished fundraising veteran, community advocate and change agent, Sandy Morckel has assisted not-for-profit organizations and public/private partnerships in raising over $50 million in philanthropic support across the country for a wide variety of causes.
 Beginning in 1987, Sandy has held leadership positions for respected regional and national not-for-profit organizations, including March of Dimes, Arthritis Foundation, Cystic Fibrosis Foundation and Historic Charleston Foundation, where she served as Director of Philanthropy.

 Sandy launched Solutions for the Greater Good in 2014, a consulting firm targeting nonprofit organizations and public/private partnerships to crystallize bold goals and vision and bring them to fruition.
 She consults nonprofit organizations and community-led initiatives in identifying, approaching, engaging and inspiring individuals, corporations, foundations and government in capital and comprehensive campaigns.